 My child is 18, they are unable to make any decisions for themselves, do I still have parental responsibility?

 No, the young person is now legally an adult.
-But if someone other than yourself is making a decision on their behalf, they have an obligation to consult with you.
+If they lack capacity to made a particular decision then it must be made on a best interests basis, not simply on the basis of the exercise of parental responsibility.
+But if someone other than yourself is making a best interests decision for your child, they have an obligation to consult with you (see MCA s4(7)).

-Ensure you have told staff that you wish to be present at any decision making discussions.
-If you don’t feel able to be involved ask for more help.
+Ensure you have told staff that you wish to be present at any best interests decision making discussions.
+If you don’t feel able to be involved, ask for more help.
 Most hospitals have a Learning Disability nurse who works with adults who should be able to support you and your son or daughter.

 As a parent I know the intricacies of my child and expectations of what could happen how can I ensure I am listened to?

-Ensure whenever you meet a new health professional including admission to hospital that you say you wish to be involved in any decision making.
-They should welcome your knowledge and experience.
+Ensure whenever you meet a new health professional, including admission to hospital, that you say you wish to be involved in any best interests decision making.
+They should welcome your knowledge and experience, and there is a legal obligation to involve you.

 The ‘best interests’ decision maker working with others who know her well.
-The Mental Capacity Act provides a legal framework for making decisions where a person cannot give consent for themselves in their ‘best interests’.
+The Mental Capacity Act provides a legal framework for making decisions in their best interests where a person cannot make a decision for themselves.

 Who should make a best interest decision for the young person?

-A Best interest decisions should always be collaborative and take into consideration the culture, previous wishes and actions of the person involved.
+Best interest decisions should always be collaborative and take into consideration past and present wishes, feelings, values and beliefs of the person involved.
 Ultimately the person carrying out the action is responsible for the decision.
-E.g. a district nurse giving an injection would decide at the time if it was appropriate to give the injection.
+E.g. a district nurse giving an injection would decide at the time if the patient could make their own decision about it and, if not, if it is in their best interests.

-It has to be a shared collaborative decision making partnership decision between professionals, family and others engaged in caring for the young person.
+It has to be a shared collaborative decision making partnership decision between professionals, family and others engaged in caring for the young person or interested in their welfare.

 If someone is over 18 and lacks capacity to consent for surgery whose signature is seen as acceptable?
 Could it be someone who is not the parent if they are not available?

-Acting in a patient’s best interests without the patient’s consent, the surgeon would where possible seek affirmation from a consultant colleague and discuss their intended actions with the patient’s supporter.
+Acting in a patient’s best interests where a patient cannot consent, the surgeon would where possible seek affirmation from a consultant colleague and discuss their intended actions with the patient’s supporter.
+It is not an issue of a signature on a form, but rather a proper best interests decision making process.

 What happens if you as a parent disagree with a medical decision?

-Try and arrange to speak to the Doctor involved, best interests for good and proper decision making states Decision makers have a duty to consult to speak to anyone caring for young person or is interested in their welfare.
+Arrange to speak to the Doctor involved.
+Best interests decision makers have a duty to consult to speak to anyone caring for young person or is interested in their welfare.
+If a dispute over someone’s best interests cannot be resolved in another way, it may be appropriate to ask a judge in the Court of Protection to make a decision.

-Advance decision to refuse treatment – does this have to be done through a solicitor?
+Advance Decision to Refuse Treatment (ADRT) - does this have to be done through a solicitor?

 If I have deputyship can I make all the decisions for the young adult concerned?

 Any decisions made would still have to be considered in their best interest.
 For instance you could not demand a treatment that a medical professional considered to be against their best interest.
-You cannot authorise any deprivation of liberty, for instance short breaks or residential care, without this being assessed by the local authority in your role as deputy, although if you have parental responsibility for the young adult, you may be able to give consent to a deprivation of liberty.
-Ultimately, as deputy though, the court of protection is responsible for the young adult and you are acting on their behalf and are responsible to the court.
+A Deputy cannot authorise any deprivation of liberty (although if you have parental responsibility for someone under 16, you may be able to give consent to restrictions that might otherwise amount to a deprivation of liberty).

 Can more than one person have deputyship?